Elena Rybakina

 Rybakina’s senior Grand Slam debut would come at the 2019 French Open.
 She lost in the first round to Kateřina Siniaková with a score of 6-7, 1-6 after going through the qualifying process.

-Her first WTA Tour title would come a few months later at the Bucharest Open.
+Her first WTA Tour title came a few months later at the Bucharest Open.
 After upsetting second seed Viktória Kužmová during her run, Rybakina would defeat Patricia Maria Țig in the final.

-Rybakina would reach the first Grand Slam quarter-final of her career at the 2021 French Open with a run that included arguably her biggest win to date as she defeated Serena Williams in straight sets to reach the last eight before falling to Anastasia Pavlyuchenkova in a three-set thriller.
+Rybakina would reach the first Grand Slam quarter-final of her career at the 2021 French Open as she defeated Serena Williams in straight sets to reach the last eight before falling to Anastasia Pavlyuchenkova in a three-set thriller.

-At the Tokyo Olympics, Rybakina lost out in the bronze medal match to Elina Svitolina but her continued progression saw her rise into the world’s top 15 for the first time, becoming the first Kazakhstani to do so.
+At the Tokyo Olympics, Rybakina lost out in the bronze medal match to Elina Svitolina.
+She rose into the world’s top 15 for the first time, becoming the first Kazakhstani to do so.

 In 2022, Rybakina’s career-defining moment came at the Wimbledon Championships.
-Straight-set wins over CoCo Vandeweghe, Bianca Andreescu, Zheng Qinwen and Petra Martić saw Rybakina into the last eight.
-From there a hard-fought, three-set win over Ajla Tomljanović was followed by a 6-3, 6-3 victory over former Wimbledon winner Simona Halep in the semi-finals and a win over Ons Jabeur where Rybakina had to come from a set down on centre court to claim the title.
+Straight-set wins over Coco Vandeweghe, Bianca Andreescu, Zheng Qinwen and Petra Martić saw Rybakina into the last eight.
+From there a hard-fought, three-set win over Ajla Tomljanović was followed by a 6-3, 6-3 victory over former Wimbledon winner Simona Halep in the semi-finals?
+She then beat Ons Jabeur in the final coming from a set down.

 Rybakina's 2023 Season